-If the system is shipped without an operating system, install the supported operating system on the system by using one of the following methods:
+If the system is shipped without an operating system, install the supported OS on the system by using one of the following methods:

-- Dell Systems Management Tools and Documentation media see the operating system documentation at Dell.com/operatingsystemmanuals. - Dell Lifecycle Controller see the Dell Lifecycle Controller documentation at Dell.com/ idracmanuals. - Dell OpenManage Deployment Toolkit see the Dell OpenManage documentation at Dell.com/ openmanagemanuals > OpenManage software.
+- Dell Systems Management Tools and Documentation media see the operating system documentation available at Dell.com/operatingsystemmanuals. - Dell Lifecycle Controller see the Dell Lifecycle Controller documentation available at Dell.com/ idracmanuals. - Dell OpenManage Deployment Toolkit see the Dell OpenManage documentation available at Dell.com/openmanagemanuals → OpenManage software.

-For information on the list of operating systems supported on your system, see the operating system's support matrix at Dell.com/ossupport.
+For information about supported operating systems, see the operating systems support matrix available at Dell.com/ossupport.